Benjamin-Lee/viroiddb/content/pages/about.md

 ### I found a new viroid I would like to be on ViroidDB, what should I do?

 Please contact us with additional information via the form in the [submit](./submit) page.
-We're allways happy to look at more circRNAs!
+We're always happy to look at more circRNAs!

 ### How can I contact you?